What Is a Chimney Pot and Do I Need One? (Homeowner’s Guide)

 People usually install masonry chimney pots for decoration.
 These pots are made from brick, stone, and (sometimes) clay.

 Masonry chimney pots are usually installed at the time of construction of the chimney.
 Masonry pots are expensive because they are difficult to construct.
+You need a truly experienced contractor to create one.
 The issue with masonry chimney pots is that they require much more maintenance.

-The mortar that keeps the pot in place tends to deteriorate due to the impact of environmental elements.
+You will also need to take into consideration that the mortar that keeps the pot in place tends to deteriorate due to the impact of environmental elements.
 That is why it’s important to inspect masonry chimney pots yearly during the annual chimney inspections.

 Copper Chimney Pot